Emergency Preparedness: Pet Food & More

 - Cons – may be more costly in some cases

 - Brands to consider: Northwest Naturals, Primal, K9 Natural (or Feline Natural for the kitties!)

 - Canned & Wet foods –

-In the context of pet food emergency preparedness for raw feeders, we suggest utilizing a freeze-dried food.
-It is a realistic, cost effective and nutrient dense option that can easily be used as treats, emergency meals or even in a pinch when you forget to thaw food or pick it up from the store!
+In the context of pet food emergency preparedness for raw feeders, we suggest utilizing freeze-dried food.
+It is a realistic, cost-effective and nutrient-dense option that can easily be used as treats, emergency meals, or even in a pinch when you forget to thaw food or pick it up from the store!
 We love these because they rarely cause digestive upset, even when switched suddenly from kibble or raw.

 Looking for more?
 Check out our boredom buster ideas here: Keeping Your Pets Entertained